Wonchan-Kim/Obsidian_CS/School/CMPT403/Class notes/Software security  - 2.md

 PKI, public key infrastructure delivers the right public key to the users.

-1. SSH: Used for connecting to remote machine
-2. TOFU(Trust on first use): when connecting for the first time, the ser
+1. SSH: Used for connecting to remote machine TOFU(Trust on first use): when connecting for the first time, the server shows the public key, and user is asked if trusting the  public key.
+If yes, never asked again until it gets changed, if no disconnected.